Efficient algorithms to solve atom reconfiguration problems. II. The assignment-rerouting-ordering (aro) algorithm: Quantifying performance in the absence of loss

 We then compute the reduction in the number of EDI cycles per displaced atom obtained by implementing the ordering subroutine.
-The baseline reconfiguration algorithm executes moves in an arbitrary order, possibly displacing the same atom multiple times, and thus making it undergo multiple EDI cycles, each of which entails unnecessary extraction and implantation operations.
+The baseline reconfiguration algorithm executes moves in an arbitrary order, possibly displacing the same atom multiple times, and thus having it undergo multiple EDI cycles, each of which entails unnecessary extraction and implantation operations.
 The ordering subroutine improves on the baseline reconfiguration algorithm by ordering the moves so that each atom undergoes at most one EDI cycle~(Fig.~\ref{fig:lossless_aro}a).
 The number of transfer operations per displaced atom is strictly reduced to two, as it is the case for the 3-approx algorithm, given one extraction and one implantation operation per EDI cycle.

-We further compute the reduction in the total number of transfer operations obtained by both reducing the number of displaced atoms using the rerouting subroutine and reducing the number of transfer operations per displaced atom using the ordering subroutine, i.e., by implementing the full aro algorithm.
-We express the number of transfer operations relative to the 3-approx algorithm, $N_\alpha/N^{3}_\alpha$, which performs at most three times the minimum number of transfer operations.
+We further compute the reduction in the total number of transfer operations by implementing the full aro algorithm.
+We express the number of transfer operations relative to the 3-approx algorithm, $N^{aro}_\alpha/N^{3}_\alpha$, which performs at most three times the minimum number of transfer operations.
 For preparing a configuration of $N_a^T=32\times32$ atoms, the baseline reconfiguration algorithm performs on average $2.7(2)$ times more transfer operations than the 3-approx algorithm, whereas the aro algorithm performs on average $1.66(4)$ times more transfer operations~(Fig.~\ref{fig:lossless_aro}b).
 The mean relative fraction of transfer operations performed by the aro algorithm over the baseline reconfiguration algorithm decreases with configuration size~(Fig.~\ref{fig:lossless_aro}c), ranging from $0.91(9)$ for preparing a configuration of $N_a^T=4\times4$ atoms to $0.62(4)$ for preparing a configuration of $N_a^T=32\times32$ atoms~(Fig.~\ref{fig:lossless_aro}d).
+The downward trend can be explained by the deterioration of the efficacy of the baseline reconfiguration algorithm with an increase in the size of the configurations.
+In large configurations, it is more likely that the target of a move is a vertex in the path associated with another move.
+Depending on the ordering of the moves, moves that were initially unobstructed may become obstructed, requiring the obstructing atom to be transferred again (See App.~\ref{sec:obstruction_solver}).
+The aro algorithm remedies this issue by ensuring that each displaced atom is transferred exactly once.